> Developers don't like writing docs. Now, they don't have to!

 So until they find a good product/market fit, opening the floodgates to free users would just drain whatever money they raised faster than they would get any meaningful market response.

-Free list of repos here https://app.greptile.com/repo
+Yup, current list of free repos is here

 https://app.greptile.com/repo